 In an interview for IconvsIcon.com, Roddy remembers working with the gang.

-Roddy’s, in his varied career, was still landing fantastic roles, and it appeared his improvisational approach learned in Piper’s Pit still stood the test of time.
+In his varied career, Roddy was still landing fantastic roles, and it appeared his improvisational approach learned in Piper’s Pit still stood the test of time.

-Roddy would continue staying in the public eye with many reality TV appearances, such as on Celebrity Wife Swap, WWE Legends House, Storage Wars, as well as coming back for many guest spots on WWE events.
-He eventually brought back Piper’s Pit in podcast-form and was starting to get into the world of spoken word comedy shows.
+Roddy would continue staying in the public eye with many reality TV appearances, such as on Celebrity Wife Swap, WWE Legends House, Storage Wars, and coming back for many guest spots on WWE events.
+He eventually brought back Piper’s Pit in podcast-form and started to get into the world of spoken word comedy shows.

 Unfortunately for us all, Roddy Piper died on the 31st of July, 2015 of a Cardiac arrest.
 He was 61-years-old.
 Throughout his long and varied career, he had reached many people, and his death caused an outpouring of emotion from all his friends and former colleagues across the world.